justmarkham/DAT5/slides/02_Introduction_to_the_Command_Line.md

 * `:x` to write/save the file you are working on and e**x**it the text editor
 * `:q` to quit/exit the text editor.
 * I would not recommend doing a lot of work in VIM, though it is useful to be aware of.

+## Homework
+* Using the command line, look at the file `SMSSpamCollection.txt` in the `data` directory.
+It contains text messages that are labeled as spam or ham (the opposite of spam).
+Answer the following questions:
+    * How many text messages are there?
+    * What is the average number of words per text?
+What is the average number of characters per text?
+    * How many messages are spam?
+How many are ham?
+    * Is there a difference between the number of words per text and characters per text in messages that are spam vs. those that are ham?
+What are these numbers?
+    * **Hint**: Many commands only return
+* Separate the spam and ham messages into files "spam_messages.txt" and "ham_messages.txt".